SeamusIngram/analog-press/README.md

   notch_p = region_coords(current_region,Point(73,31))
 ```

-<br />Some people might be opposed to this addition, as notches are already a contentious topic on the Gamecube controller, and make hitting good angles consistent with Analog Press.
+Some people might be opposed to this addition, as notches are already a contentious topic on the Gamecube controller, and make hitting good angles consistent with Analog Press.
 Luckily, it can easily be removed if it is considered too strong.
 After some consideration, I believe that it would not be an unfair addition.
 Controllers have notches as well, and the coordinates that can legally be pinpointed with a DTA controller are intentionally limited.
 Digital controllers are advantaged because they can pinpoit a singular value, and the input is easier on buttons as opposed to a stick.
 However they are weaker in the angles they can reach.
 So long as you are not allowed to pinpoint precise coordinates that allow for special tech, like Peach parasol dash, I think the tradeoffs are fair.
 A notch button allows Analog Press to wavedash further than a standard rectangle, but comes at the cost of a slightly trickier input, and inability to hit multiple precise angles.

 #### Modifier Layout and Design
 One further consideration is the ergonomics of the modifiers.
 Using a third dedicated modifier would require controllers have an additional button, or replace a button in the current layout.
 Even if there is no **Notch** modifier, you often want to press **Slow** and **Hold** simultaneously, to avoid overshooting the intended coordinate.
 Because of this, they cannot take the place of both **Modifier X** and **Modifier Y**, because it would be hard for the thumb to press both at the same time.
 It is important to ensure the controller remains ergonomic, and it **must** be compatible with the layouts of existing hardware.
 Perhaps there is a way to further improve the layout and design of the modifiers.